Common Mental Health Issues

-- You may also wish to call Counseling Services at 585-245-5716 to schedule an appointment to speak with a professional counselor; please inform our secretary of the reason for your call so that you may be seen as soon as possible.
+- You may also wish to call Counseling Services at 585-245-5716 to schedule an appointment to speak with a professional counselor; please inform our support staff of the reason for your call so that you may be seen as soon as possible.

 - RESTORE Sexual Assault Services is available 24 hours by calling their hotline, 800-527-1757 (Livingston, Genesee, Orleans, & Wyoming Counties; for Monroe County, call 1-585-546-2777).
 A RESTORE counselor can provide support, advocacy and educational resources to Geneseo students as needed.